 Many couples I meet, have had the same arguments on repeat for a long time.
 They may consider a break-up, but finally decide to try counselling first.
 Usually, it doesn't take too long for me to teach them proven and practical techniques for avoiding this.

-A very common comment on their way out from my office is: "I wish we had search for couples counselling a long time ago".
+A very common comment on their way out is: "I wish we had search for couples counselling a long time ago".

 A lot of couples may not consider seeking external help feeling that this may be perceived as failure.
 Couples may hope that things will sort out by themselves.
 They do not realise the benefit of professional relationship advice.

-Our self help programs are anonymous, secure and easy-to-use.
+Our self help programs are confodential and self-explanatory.

 When your relationship are in a crisis